vcnzbrgd/Stocks-Hierarchical-Clustering/README.md

 </p>

 The resulting Ultrametric Distance Matrix $D'$ can also serve as input for a portfolio construction approach that improves the traditional and unstable Mean-Variance optimization as shown in De Prado (2016).

+The findings from applying hierarchical clustering to S&P 500 constituents are detailed in the file named "sp500_members_clustering.ipynb."
+The dendrogram effectively illustrates the formation of stock groupings that align with the similarities found within the banking sector, REITs, the healthcare/biotechnology industry, industrials and energy sector.